ergoplatform/ergodocs/docs/ef/ef-scope.md

 - Dmitry Usov manages the Ergo website and works on various other projects such as the DexyGold front-end. (salaried)
 - The rest of the funds spent on development go towards bounties on the repositories given below

+The Ergo Foundation also pays for the hosting and bandwidth costs for several pieces of infrastructure such as the website and explorer.

 #### Code Repositories Supported by the Ergo Foundation
 /// admonition | This section is a draft and still open for discussion from the community.
     type: info